lewagon/dotfiles/01-Ruby/01-Programming-basics/05-Stupid-coaching/README.md

 ### Coach answer

-Before you start, please make sure to run `rake` and carefully read the requirements.
-It will give you a clear overview of what is the expected output for both methods.
+⚠️ Before you start, please make sure to run `rake` and carefully read the requirements.
+It will give you a clear overview of what the expected output for both methods is.

 In the `lib/coach_answer.rb` file, you will find method definition of `coach_answer`.
 You can see that it takes one argument, `your_message` which is the sentence you tell the coach.
 The method should return a `String` (i.e., the coach's answer) which will obviously depend on which value is passed in `your_message`.